 Brown recluse spiders prefer warm climates and are usually found in the central and southern United States.
-They often live in dark sheltered areas, such as piles of wood, leaves, or rocks.
+They often live in dark, sheltered areas, such as piles of wood, leaves, or rocks.
 They may also live inside people’s homes or under their porches.
 Sometimes a brown recluse will even hide in shoes or under clothes that have been lying on the floor for a long time.
-Fortunately, they rarely bite people.

-Brown recluse spiders don’t generally bite people.
-They’re not aggressive spiders and will typically only bite if they feel trapped or threatened.
+Brown recluse spiders aren’t aggressive spiders and will only bite if they are trapped against skin.
 They usually hide during the day and come out at night to hunt for insects.

-It’s almost impossible to entirely get rid of spiders from a home or building once they’re there.
-Sticky traps and repellents can help reduce the number of spiders.
-You can take other precautions to lower your chances of being bitten:
+Once spiders are inside a home or building, it’s almost impossible to get rid of them entirely.
+You can set out sticky traps and use repellents to help reduce the number of spiders.
+Also take these precautions to lower your chances of being bitten:

 - Clean up clutter in your yard and basement, and avoid stacking wood against the house.
 This can help remove the types of places where brown recluse spiders like to live.